melissagwolf/dynamic-book/README.md

-This is the GitHub page for the DFI tutorial book
+This is the GitHub page for the DFI tutorial book: https://melissagwolf.github.io/dynamic-book/

 The DFI app can be accessed at www.dynamicfit.app